 You may want to make money with Instagram, getting brands to advertise on your channel, and at the same time you may want to go out and find Instagram accounts to advertise on to boost your traffic and up your branding efforts.

-Ivan Kostadinov, head of paid search at Local Fame, suggests that you
+Ivan Kostadinov, head of the paid search at Local Fame, suggests that you

 Be more active and post more often or at least on a regular basis because people are really into checking beautiful content on Instagram.